 - Car park or street name of the machine

-- Date and time the fault occurred
+- Date, time and summary of the fault that occurred

 We will send an officer to inspect the machine and repair it if necessary.